Neuroleptique/Barista-wanted/README.md

 # Barista Wanted #
-A simple job posting app that uses MVC Architecture, with account creation and user authentication.
+A simple job posting app that uses MVC Architecture, it comes with account creation and user authentication.

 ## How does this app work?
 This app will allows: